Thameem-20/flask_journey/readme.md

-this is my first appbuilt using flask, its not completed yet im working to make it fully functional. thanks for trying
+this a todo app built using flask thanks for trying